WilliamFontaine/cSharp-project/README.md

-# cSharp-project
+# CSharp-Project

-### Database setup
+## Database Setup

-Navigate to the `cSharp-project` directory and populate the `.env` file with the path to your database file.
+Populate the `.env` file with the appropriate path to your database file.

+## Launching the Project

+To start the project, make sure to launch both the `Server` and the `Client` simultaneously.

+:warning: It's crucial to launch both projects under HTTPS, otherwise it won't work :warning: